moritzschaefer/pavooc/README.md

     docker-compose up

-Note: training requires installation of cuda pytorch if GPUs are being used Note 2: By default a dump of the database is used to initialize all required data.
+Note: training requires installation of (cuda) pytorch (http://download.pytorch.org/whl/cpu/torch-0.3.1-cp36-cp36m-linux_x86_64.whl)
+Note 2: By default a dump of the database is used to initialize all required data.
 To compute everything by scratch (probably takes several days), use the ONLY_INIT=0 environment variable (see pipeline.py and docker-compose.yml)

 # Conventions